asterycs/cuRT/README.md

 - Cuda toolkit 8.0 (9.0 seems incompatible with glm)
 - Recent Cuda capable GPU.

+This program additionally uses:
+- Assimp for model loading
+- Dear IMGUI for user interface
+- Nativefiledialog
+- cxxopts
+- glm
+- glfw3

-Most dependencies are handled with CMake.
+These dependencies are handled by CMake.

 ### Build
 ```